awslabs/bedrock-vscode-playground/README.md

 ### 2. Generate

 You can use the `Bedrock Playground: Generate` command to use a LLM from Amazon Bedrock to generate text.
-You can configure which model to use by updating the setting `BedrockPlayground > Generate: Model ID`.
+You can configure which model to use by updating the setting `bedrockPlayground.generate.modelId`.

 ![alt text](media/generateModelId.png)